-Paper -- Businesses, institutions (schools/colleges) and industries must recycle corrugated cardboard and high-grade (office) paper--all clean paper, however, may voluntarily be recycled.
-Unless other specific arrangements are made with a waste hauler, all paper can be mixed together in the recycling container--there is no need to separate paper by type (exception-shredded paper should be in clear plastic bags).
+Paper - Businesses, institutions (schools/colleges) and industries must recycle corrugated cardboard and high-grade (office) paper-all clean paper, however, may voluntarily be recycled.
+Unless other specific arrangements are made with a waste hauler, all paper can be mixed together in the recycling container-there is no need to separate paper by type (exception-shredded paper should be contained in paper bags).

-Containers -- Businesses, institutions and industries that have cafeteria-type services and all restaurants must recycle the following containers used in food preparation-type activities: steel, aluminum, glass food and beverage bottles, jugs and jars and plastics (#s 1 and 2).
-Paper containers (gable-top cartons/drink boxes), empty steel aerosol cans (no pesticides or spray paint), plastics (#s 3-7) and pots/pans/foilware may also be recycled.
-All appropriate containers must be rinsed and caps/lids removed prior to recycling (labels OK).
+Plastic, Metal, and Glass Containers - Businesses, institutions and industries that have cafeteria-type services and all restaurants must recycle the following containers used in food preparation-type activities: food and beverage containers made of glass, aluminum, metal, or plastic- clean of contents.
+Gable-top cartons/drink boxes, empty steel aerosol cans (no pesticides or spray paint), and pots/pans/foilware may also be recycled.
+All appropriate containers must be rinsed and caps/lids should be reattached (labels OK).
 Containers used by students/staff (milk cartons, soda bottles, soup cans, etc.) are not required to be separated for recycling.
-Again, all appropriate containers that are separated for recycling must be rinsed and caps/lids removed prior to recycling.
-These containers should be mixed together in the recycling container--there is no need to separate containers by type.
+Again, all appropriate containers that are separated for recycling must be rinsed and caps/lids attached prior to recycling.
+These containers should be mixed together in the recycling receptacle- there is no need to separate containers by type.

 It is illegal for businesses, institutions and industries to dispose of ewaste (computers, TVs, printer cartridges, etc.) in the regular trash.
 Please click here for ewaste recycling options.

 Our Business Recycling Guide contains information on desining a collection system, taking into consideration the layout/size of a business, container type, program cost and accessibility.

 The Western New York Materials Exchange (MAT-EX)